katherine-d21/training-material/topics/proteomics/tutorials/clinical-mp-data-verification/tutorial.md

 {: .details}

 A big step can have several subsections or sub steps:

-We will use the Cut tool (**cite tool info?**) to select out the peptide and protein columns from the SearchGUI/PeptideShaker and MaxQuant Peptide Reports.
+>
+>
+>
+>
 ## Sub-step with **Cut**

+First, we will use the Cut tool (**cite tool info?**) to select out the peptide and protein columns from the SearchGUI/PeptideShaker and MaxQuant Peptide Reports.

 > <hands-on-title> Task description </hands-on-title>
 >